bile0026/minecraft_bedrock_deploy/README.md

 ```

 # Current caveats
-* Does not handle opening firewall on system if required
+* Currently just disables firewalld on RedHat-based servers.
+Working on modifying instead.
-* Assumes SELINUX is disabled on systems that support it.
-Seems to work with SELINUX set to "enforcing", but needs more testing.
+* Disables SELINUX on systems running it.
+Working on modificiations to allow instead.
 * Have to specify version manually in the version variable.
 Check here for latest version: https://www.minecraft.net/en-us/download/server/bedrock I hope to have this automatically grab the latest version in the future.

 # How to use this playbook